scrabbletank/farhome-rules/rulesdoc.md

 | 12th | 5th | 27th | 10th |

 ### Attribute Score increase
 Starting at level 3, every 3 levels you can increase an attribute by 1.

 ### Action Points
 You gain an additional Action point at level 10 and 20.

+### Additional Saving Throw
+You gain proficiency in an additional saving throw at level 12.

 ### Earning Experience
 Players earn experience after every encounter based on the difficulty of the encounter.
 Ideally characters should be leveling up once every 2-4 encounters.
 Experience is earned based on how difficult it is for the players to overcome the encounter, not by how much experience an individual monster gives.